-The forecast figures contained in these financial statements reflect the Ministry's purpose and activities and are based on a number of assumptions on what might occur during the 2021/22 year.
+The forecast figures contained in these financial statements reflect the Ministry's purpose and activities, and are based on several assumptions about what might occur during 2023/24.
 The forecast figures have been compiled on the basis of existing government policies and ministerial expectations at the time the Main Estimates were finalised.